vahanspetrosyan/nestjs-react-chat/README.md

 This is a simple group live chat

 ## Tech Stack
-- Nest JS
+- Nest JS with TypeScript
-- React JS
+- React JS with TypeScript
 - Docker

 ## How to install and run project on local machine